 Remember years ago at the Sacramento Delta when my son Aaron was caught on live camera meowing at feral cats on the bank?
-Zona commented on Live that it was Aarons only fan gallery and he was right!
+Zona commented on Live that it was Aarons's only fan gallery, and he was right!
 Always wanting a laugh, Zona meowed around Aaron for many years after that.
 They even meowed together on Zona’s Awesome Fishing Show.
 We still meow among other animal noises when our family fishes together.
 You know you do it too, right?

-A few years later Zona named Aaron the Hog snatcher because of the big bass he was catching.
-Last year Aaron won the Lake Havasu tournament and while we were enjoying dinner celebrating his win and Mother’s Day, his cell phone rang and he took the call.
+A few years later, Zona named Aaron the Hog snatcher because of the big bass he was catching.
+Last year Aaron won the Lake Havasu tournament, and while we were enjoying dinner celebrating his win and Mother’s Day, his cell phone rang, and he took the call.
 Aaron just listened and then laughed and hung up.
-I asked him who called and he rolled his eyes and said, Zona.
+I asked him who called, and he rolled his eyes and said, Zona.
 He said Zona wanted him to hear the song he had just made up about the new, Furious Hog snatcher.

-Who can forget Aaron’s black bird pattern that took him to his win at Havasu?
+Who can forget Aaron’s blackbird pattern that took him to his win at Havasu?
 No one else had dialed into the fact that baby blackbirds were falling into the shallow water from their nests way back in the tulles.
-I was fishing with Aaron on Havasu in the early 90’s when we fished the blackbird pattern.
+I was fishing with Aaron on Havasu in the early ’90s when we fished the blackbird pattern.
 We caught a few that way, but I still remember the bullfrog Aaron caught that measured over 16 inches long.

-I’ve noticed many of the Elites have animal nicknames or animals in their names?
+Have I noticed many of the Elites have animal nicknames or animals in their names?
 I asked Jeff Kriet how he liked being referred to as The Squirrel?
-He said people started calling him that a long time ago because of his nervousness and it doesn’t bother him.
+He said people started calling him that a long time ago because of his nervousness, and it doesn’t bother him.
 Jeff also has a dry sense of humor and let me know it did bother him when he was on stage at a show and the audience was more interested in a nearby water-skiing squirrel than him!